AzureCosmosDB/hackathon-content/hackathon-guides/build-modern-ai-apps/README.md

 # Coaches Guide - Build Modern AI Apps Hackathon

+This is the coach's guide for the [Build Modern AI Apps hackathon](https://github.com/Azure/Build-Modern-AI-Apps-Hackathon).

 ## An introduction for coaches

 A hackathon is a hands-on experience in which participants work in team to solve a